shcho1904/Distributed-Load-Balancing-for-Vehicular-Edge-Computing-Systems/README.md

 3. delay_fun : calculates the objective function.
 4. get_max_time : calculate maximum value of delay.
 5. rank_msg : get k-th smallest value of the set, plz refer to our paper.
+6. mp_sol : get set of x_{ia} which has the smallest objective function
-6. etc : unnecessary files
+7. etc : unnecessary files